The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/4-building-a-rest-api-with-mvc.md

 * `PATCH /api/fellows/:id` using `app.patch()`
 * `DELETE /api/fellows/:id` using `app.delete()`

-In each of the corresponding controllers, we can access `id` route parameter via the `req.params` object.
+In each of the corresponding controllers, we can access the `id` route parameter's value via the `req.params` object.

 {% tabs %}